 Governmental receipts are collections that result from the Government's exercise of its sovereign power to tax or otherwise compel payment.
 Sometimes they are called receipts, budget receipts, Federal receipts, or Federal revenues.
 They consist mostly of individual and corporation income taxes and social insurance taxes, but also include excise taxes, compulsory user charges, regulatory fees, customs duties, court fines, certain license fees, and deposits of earnings by the Federal Reserve System.
-Total receipts for the Federal Government include both onbudget and off-budget receipts (see Table 15-1, "Totals for the Budget and the Federal Government," which appears earlier in this chapter.)
-Chapter 17 of this volume, "Governmental Receipts," provides more information on governmental receipts.
+Total receipts for the Federal Government include both on-budget and off-budget receipts (see Table 16-1, "Totals for the Budget and the Federal Government," which appears earlier in this chapter.)
+The "Governmental Receipts" chapter of this volume provides more information on governmental receipts.